 If you have any questions regarding privacy or consumer issues, please contact one of the authors or any member of Arnall Golden Gregory’s Privacy and Consumer Regulatory Practice Group.

-Kevin L. Coy is a Privacy Partner and Bradford J. Kelley is an Associate in Arnall Golden Gregory LLP’s Washington, D.C. office.
+Kevin L. Coy is a Privacy Partner in Arnall Golden Gregory LLP’s Washington, D.C. office.